Being a hiring manager I am constantly engaged with one of the major challenges – whether my employees possess the skills required for the job or not?

 You can conduct the skills gap analysis at an individual level.
 The analysis can be done while hiring a new employee or while offering a project to the employees.
 This way, you can compare the skills to the actual levels of the employees.

-You’ve got a huge project, but you are not sure that whether your employees will be able to do it or whether you need any external hiring.
+You’ve got a huge project, but you are not sure whether your employees will be able to do it or whether you need any external hiring.
 The skill gap analysis can help you identify the skills within your team or organization.
 If you have experts on the team then it is good.
 But if you don’t have one, then you will be able to make external hiring within the desired time frame.

 2. Conducting Skill Gap Analysis at Individual level: